Jeffreybekker/saas-analytics-dashboard/docs/decisions/0001-database-and-roles.md

 - Data isolation per client will be handled in Django queries
 - JSON fields allow flexible storage of event metadata
 - PostgreSQL gives better scalability for analytics queries

-## Notes
-- In production, database-level security and audit logging may be added